 “(B) An emergency transfer, suspension, or termination pursuant to section 24;

-“(C) A program exit from Rapid Re-Housing due to a statutory or regulatory time limit on the duration of services provided by the Rapid Re-Housing program;”.
+“(C) A program exit from a Rapid Re-Housing program due to a statutory or regulatory time limit on the duration of services provided by the Rapid Re-Housing program;”.

 (c) Section 22b (D.C.
 Official Code § 4-754.36b) is amended as follows: